The nutrients and calories in breast milk may vary according to

 Here I provide basic nutritional information, and offer tips for assessing and improving the quality of your milk.

-Because fat constitutes the majority of calories in breast milk, this means that some women produce more calorie-dense milk than others.
-Moms producing fewer calories in breast milk will need to nurse their babies more frequently.
+Because fat constitutes the majority of calories in milk, these differences can have a big impact on caloric density.
+All else being equal, mothers producing "lighter," lower calorie breast milk will need to nurse their babies more frequently.

 Milk composition also varies over the course of lactation.
 Mature breast milk looks very different from colostrum, the milk produced in the first few days after birth.
-According to Guthrie (1989), each 100 mL of colostrum yields approximately:
+According to Hester and colleagues (2012), each 100 mL of colostrum yields approximately:

 Colostrum is low in fat and carbohydrates.
 As a result, there are fewer calories in breast milk for the first few days of a baby’s life.